wrapl/rabs/README.md

 #### `vmount(TargetDir, SourceDir)`

 Virtually mounts / overlays `SourceDir` over `TargetDir` during the build.
-This means that when a [`File` object](#file) whose path contains `TargetDir` is referenced, the build system will look an existing file in two locations and return whichever exists, or return the unchanged path if neither exists.
+This means that when a [file](#file-and-directory-targets) whose path contains `TargetDir` is referenced, the build system will look an existing file in two locations and return whichever exists, or return the unchanged path if neither exists.

 More specifically, in order to convert a file object with path _`TargetDir`/path/filename_ to a full file path, the build system will